 Search the following research databases to find journal articles for your commentary.
 Though the journals and other materials they index may overlap from one database to another, each research database indexes a high number of unique titles.
 Try searching all of them.

 Paraphrasing from the "About" page: This database lists monographs, edited volumes, journal articles, reviews, and dictionaries, as well as YouTube-material and other internet resources.
 The database is a collaboration of the Bavarian State Library, the University Libraries of Augsburg, Eichstätt, and Tübingen, the Joint Library of the Hellenic & Roman Societies, the German Archaeological Institute, and the journal Gnomon: Kritische Zeitschrift für die gesamte klassische Altertumswissenschaft (Critical Journal of the Entire Field of Scholarship on Classical Antiquity).

 Every student loves JSTOR.
-It's a full text database, which makes it easily searchable, but remember that it only indexes 40 or so scholarly journals in Classical Studies.
-In contrast, L'Annee Phililogique indexes over 1000 journals in Classics.
+It's a full text database, which makes it easily searchable, and downloading is efficient.
+However, it only indexes 77 journals in Classical Studies, and there's an embargo on access to the last five years of them.
+In contrast, L'Annee Phililogique indexes over 1000 journals in Classics..